hosseinimh/ApiResource/README.md

 ```

 ### JS Configuration
-If you're using project on server, open `resources/js/constants/apiUrls.js` and modify `LOCALHOST` value to 0:
+If you're using project on server, open `resources/js/constants/apiUrls.js`,
+modify `LOCALHOST` value to 0 and `https://hosseinimh.com` to your server url:
 ```bash
 const LOCALHOST = 1; // set 1 if you're running project on localhost, otherwise 0